 To restore SSH after installing these firmwares and to prevent unauthorized logins, follow the below procedure.

-asicseer_secure_sshto a 64-bit linux box local to your ASIC network.
-Linux download curl example:
+asicseer_secure_sshto a 64-bit linux box (or Ubuntu WSL on Windows) local to your ASIC network:

 curl -L -o asicseer_secure_ssh https://asicseer.com/page/security-restoring-ssh/?dl=asicseer_secure_ssh

-sha256sum asicseer_secure_sshto verify it against the below sha256sum hash.
+sha256sum asicseer_secure_sshto verify it against sha256sum hash at the bottom of this page.

 chmod +x asicseer_secure_sshto make the program executable.

 For a Single ASIC

 iplist.txtand populate it with a newline-separated list of ASIC IPs that you would like to unlock.

 Now that SSH is restored, proceed with Securing your ASIC with Passwordless Login and Public Key.

 NOTE: We advise against installing so-called exploits and other unverified executables from questionable sources, and/or allowing others access to your network.
 When sharing this program, link only to this page: https://asicseer.com/page/security-restoring-ssh as it has the following security features: